 According to the Road Warrior, the drive controller in G3 PowerBooks is incompatible with some ATA-6/Ultra ATA-100 hard drives.
 When replacing the internal hard drive, you should be sure to obtain an ATA-5/Ultra ATA-66 compliant drive or an ATA-6 or ATA-7/Ultra ATA-133 drive known to work with WallStreet.

-Apple’s DVD drive for WallStreet supports five region switches, and this number is tracked in PRAM.
+Apple’s DVD drive for WallStreet (the first for a PowerBook) supports five region switches, and this number is tracked in PRAM.
 Resetting the PRAM will clear the switch counter and let you start all over.
 (Resetting the PRAM may change other computer settings.)
 To reset the PRAM:

 - With the computer off, press Fn-Shift-Ctrl-Power.